rust-lang/rust-forge/src/infra/team-maintenance.md

 Note also that the [infra-admins] team maintains "root" credentials to Rust infrastructure, including the team repo, in order to make changes if needed to keep infrastructure operational.
-Those rights should only be exercised when required though, with team-admins being the first point of contact for changes.
+Those rights should only be exercised when required though, with team-repo-admins being the first point of contact for changes.
 (There may be overlap between the two teams).

 # Extra steps for changes